rabstolaf/bwsys/03_scripting.md

 | $HOSTNAME | Machine hostname|
 | $RANDOM | Returns a random number  |

-More variables can be found in the [Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html)
+* More variables can be found in the [Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html)

-These are some of the basic variables
+* These are some of the basic variables.

-One more thing to watch out for is variable scope, much like in other programming languags.
+* One more thing to watch out for is variable scope, much like in other programming languags.
 A variable created in the script will not be avalible on the command line afterward unless you expicitly say so.
 This is done using the _export_ command.
-To test this, in a new script, try exporting a variable
+* To test this, in a new script, try exporting a variable
 ```sh
 #!/bin/bash
 var1=foo